Written by Patrick Doolin on July 17, 2019

 Monetizing lead retrieval should be as easy as deploying it.
 Moreover, event organizers should have control over how they monetize it.
 A mobile lead retrieval system helps simplify that, too.

 After purchasing event licenses for a flat fee, organizers can earn additional revenue when redistributing those licenses to sponsors and exhibitors.

 That presents a great deal of flexibility not just for generating revenue, but also for keeping event clients happy.
-For instance, it might make sense to resell most event licenses at a profit, then use the remaining licenses tactically (e.g., include them as value-adds in a sponsorship package).
+For instance, it might make sense to resell most event licenses at a profit.
+As for remaining licences, event planners can use those tactically (e.g., include them as value-adds in a sponsorship package).

 Socio won top honors for “Overall Culture” and “Career Path” at the first annual Powderkeg Indiana Breakout Tech Culture Awards. ...